You hypocrite, first cast out the beam in thine own eye; and then shalt thou see clearly to cast out the mote in thy brother’s eye. — Matthew 7:5

 I am a survivor of the Catholic Church’s priest sexual abuse scandal.

-Over a four-year period, in the late 1970s and early 1980s at The Church of the Immacolata in a suburb of St. Louis, MO, I was sexually exploited, abused, and assaulted by a serial rapist named Fr.
+Over a four-year period, from the Fall of 1977 through at least Christmas 1980, at the Church of the Immacolata in Richmond Heights, Missouri, a suburb of St. Louis, I was sexually exploited, abused, and assaulted — raped — by a serial rapist named Fr.
 LeRoy Valentine.

 In early March 2002, when the Catholic Church’s priest sexual abuse scandal first blew up in the media, the Archdiocese of St. Louis asked anyone who might have information about Fr.
 LeRoy Valentine to come forward.